slowernews/wisdom-tldr/chapters/chapter_appendix.md

 money is merely an arbitrary store of value.
 It is not value itself.
 Money is not the cause of wealth in one’s life.
 It is the effect.
 Money is inherently neutral.
 It’s merely a vessel for the exchange of experience between two people.
 You make your money by creating experiences for others.

+Money is a touchy subject.
+That’s because most of us, to a certain degree, associate a lot of our self-worth and identity to our job and how much money we make.
+It is, quite literally, a market valuation of our skills and competence as a person, and therefore we all get a little bit testy and scooch around uncomfortably in our chairs whenever money is brought up.
+But money is merely an arbitrary store of value.
+It is not value itself.
+There are many stores of value in life.
+Time is a form of value.
+Knowledge is a form of value.
+Happiness and other positive emotions are a form of value.
+Money is often just the vehicle of interchanging these various forms of value with one another.
+Money is not the cause of wealth in one’s life.
+It is the effect.
+Similarly, when people assume that money is the cause of their problems, they are actually mistaken.
+Money is usually the most noticeable effect of their problems.

+Money is inherently neutral.
+It’s merely a vessel for the exchange of experience between two people.
+You make your money by creating experiences for others.
+You then give your money to others to receive experiences in return.

+Because money is an exchange of experiences, money often results in experience cycles: we give up one (negative) experience to earn money that then purchases the opposite (positive) experience.
+Once the money runs out, we’re forced back to the negative experience and the cycle starts again.

+True wealth occurs when the way we spend our money is not simply compensating for how we earn it.
+Wealth occurs when the way we earn money and the way we spend money are aligned with one another — when our money is earned through a positive experience and spent on other positive experiences. -- mm
 -->